 Administration world… (Key words: Microsoft Windows, Linux, Unix, HP-UX, AIX, Solaris, Sun, Active Directory, Virtualization, OpenStack , AWS, VMWare, LDAP, Apache, IIS, LAMP… )

-IT – These guys (or girls) are the guys that run in-office computer systems.
+IT – These guys (or girls or people in general.
+I use the term “guys”, as in: “Hey!
+Yous’ guys!
+I’m walkin’ here!”, no gender stereotyping, please…) are the guys that run in-office computer systems.
 Typically this means e-mail, logins, local security, pc updates/upgrades, etc. Basically they are who you call if your laptop has issues.
 Some of these jobs can be administration, but typically it’s local to a PC (meaning laptop/desktop).
 Good reference = Tier 1 support, help desk.
 (Help desk likes to call themselves admins- don’t confuse that with actual administrators, see next…) Analogous to = mechanic.

 Call Center/Desktop Support – This a specific area in IT that refers to handling of individual problems, tickets, or products.
 If the call center is for a software company, the person may answer questions about hot to install a product, or may be an internal call center that answers calls like, “my monitor is not working,” or, “my password has expired.”
-Depending on the environment, it could be very detailed, if you support, say, CNC machines, and a customer needs to know the minimum thickness that one can “rail a part to” or “dust it off.”
+Depending on the environment, it could be very detailed, if you support, say, CNC machines, and a customer needs to know the minimum thickness that one can “rail a part to” while the next caller may ask about metallurgical or chemical specs for specific alloys, while the next caller asks where the cup holder is.
 Most call center have low level technicians working them, generally early career types, with more senior people choosing to go into management or deeper technical positions.
-Analogy varies = switchboard phone operator to high lever mechanic – just depends on who answers the phone.
+Analogy varies = switchboard phone operator to high level mechanic – just depends on who answers the phone.

 * Note: This is the single most common job posting I get, despite being way over-qualified for this role.
 This is what prompted me to write this article in the first place!
 If you can actually look at my resume, and think “he might be a good fit!”, then one of two things have happened.
 Either A.) Someone saw “computers” and sent a request, not really understanding the differences between roles; or B.) the tech economy has hit rock bottom, since these positions often (read: usually) start at under $20 an hour.